Hi, I’m Sharyn McCullum.

 About me.
-I have travelled most of my life thanks to my dad who worked at Sydney Airport but it wasn’t until I had a bad day at work that I resigned and within a month arrived at Heathrow Airport with no friends, family, work or anywhere to live and wondered ‘what on earth had I done’.
+I have travelled most of my life thanks to my dad who worked at Sydney Airport.
+It was a very bad day at work that saw me resign.
+A month later I arrived at Heathrow Airport with no friends, family, work or anywhere to live and wondered ‘what on earth had I done’.

 But like most, I caught the Tube in to Earls Court and found a cheap hostel to stay in.
-After a few days recovering from jet lag I ventured to see some of the famous sites like Buckingham Palace, Kensington Palace, Big Ben, the Horse Guards and did quite a bit of shopping at Harrods and other high street stores.
+After a few days recovering from jet lag I ventured to see some of the famous sites.
+Buckingham Palace, Kensington Palace, Big Ben, the Horse Guards and London Bridge.
+I also did quite a bit of shopping at Harrods and other high street stores.

-As a week was almost up I began the hard task of finding somewhere more permanent to live.
-I traipsed over most of London being interviewed by prospective room mates and finally found a single room in a flat share.
-The room was oh so tiny and had minimal furniture, ie. a single bed with bedding that may not have been washed in a while, a bedside table with lamp and a wardrobe.
+As a week was almost up I began the hard task of finding somewhere permanent to live.
+I traipsed over most of London being interviewed by prospective room mates.
+Eventually after about a dozen viewings and interviews I finally found a single room in a flat share.
+The room was oh so tiny and had minimal furniture.
+Just a single bed with bedding that may not have been washed in a while.
+A bedside table with lamp and a wardrobe.
 My first purchase was a set of new sheets and a doona cover.

-Next on my list was to do a number of jobs to set myself up which included registering for National Insurance and claiming my bank account – you see I opened an account from home in London and so just had to go to the main branch and identify myself.
-I then began registering with employment agencies and to my great delight I had a temporary secretarial job for the week – my life of living and working in London had truly began.
+Next on my list was to do a number of jobs to set myself up.
+These included registering for a National Insurance Number and opening a bank account.
+I then began registering with employment agencies.
+To my great delight I was offered a secretarial job for a week.
+My life of living and working in London had now truly begun.

-During my time in London and the UK I always wished there had been a travel guide that would have advised me on what to expect and had helpful advice to guide me through those first few months – so I wrote one to help future travellers know what to expect when they arrive in London.
-It is available via ebook.
+During my time in London and the UK I always wished there had been a travel guide that would have advised me on what to expect and had helpful advice to guide me through those first few months.
+So I wrote LiveWork&Play in London & the UK to help future travellers know what to expect when they arrive in London.